 It’s our go-to oil for cooking.
 We drizzle it on salads and bruschettas, we use it to make pesto and pasta sauces and cook meat or fish with it.
 We even put it on our skin when it’s dry.

 But when it comes down to deep-frying, my mum leaves her beloved olive oil on the kitchen cupboard.
 Instead, she reaches out for a bottle of sunflower oil.

-This got me thinking, is sunflower oil better for the skin, too?
+This got me thinking, is sunflower oil better for skin, too?
+Let’s investigate:

 Sunflower Oil (or Helianthus Annuus, as scientists like to call it) is a clear to pale gold liquid extracted from sunflower seeds.